QuChunhe/study/Linux.md

 Studying workload requests typically involves checking and summarizing their attributes: the process of workload characterization

+Latency (response time) is the most important metric for expressing application performance.

+To investigate latency usually involves drilling down deeper into the application, libraries, and the operating system (kernel).

 # Setting

 [The /proc filesystem documentation ](http://linuxinsight.com/proc_filesystem.html)